 "We wanted to progress him into it," Van Horn said of Kip's first Shasta climb in 2009.
 "We didn't want to put him through vigorous training."

 Given how early Kip was exposed to the mountaineering lifestyle, one could say that this progression began in his infancy.
 Born into a family of outdoor enthusiasts, one of Kip's earliest memories involves being nestled inside a backpack as his father hiked Fremont's Mission Peak.
-Kip acknowledges, though, that he was so young at the time that this memory
+Kip acknowledges, though, that he was so young at the time that this memory may be based only in photographs.

 "I took him in my backpack to the cables at Half Dome," Van Horn remembers.
 "We slept at the base with him roped into the pack."